Salton Sea: Management programs

 In November 2019, an emergency was declared because of the "heavily polluted New River, which empties into the Salton Sea".
 The Imperial County Board of Supervisors were hoping that this would accelerate the restoration projects by enabling the state to obtain federal funding.
 Nearly all the state's funding comes from bond measures for the Salton Sea projects.
 Since 2000, California voters had approved five bond measures as of 2020.

 In February 2020, the California Natural Resources Agency finished the "Bruchard Road Dust Suppression Project" which, although only 112 acres, was the first dust suppression project to be completed under the Salton Sea Management Program: Phase 1: 10 Year Plan (August 2018).

-Construction began on the 4,110 acre Species Conservation Habitat (SCH) Project in January 2021 on the small delta of the New River.
+In January 2021, construction began on the 4,110 acre Species Conservation Habitat (SCH) Project on the small delta of the New River.
 The project built ponds and wetlands on both sides of the mouth of this highly polluted river on the southern bank of the sea.
 Water from the Salton Sea is combined with the river water to control salinity and naturally occurring selenium.
 While creating a dust reducing wetlands, the blended water achieves the proper conditions for the desert pupfish and other aquatic life.
-Federal government said in November 2022, it will spend $250 million over four years for the project.
+In November 2022, the Federal government said it will spend $250 million over four years for the project.

 In October 2024, expanding the SCH project by 750 acres was announced with the allocation of $70 million in federal funding for improving drought infrastructure.
 In 2025, water began flowing into first 2,000 acres of the SCH complex of shallow ponds.